It4innovations/hyperqueue/README.md

   HQ is implemented in Rust and uses Tokio ecosystem.
 The scheduler is work-stealing scheduler implemented in our project [Tako](https://github.com/spirali/tako/), that is derived from our previous work [RSDS](https://github.com/It4innovations/rsds).
+  Integration tests are written in Python, but HQ itself does not depend on Python.

 * **Who stands behind HyperQueue?**